 “Providing happiness twenty-six times a year.”

 How about that for a company’s answer to the “Why do we exist?” question?
-This exact phrase came up in a recent conversation around why organizations exist, and the executive that provided that answer was of course saying so in jest.
+This exact phrase came up in a recent conversation around why organizations exist, and the executive that provided that answer was of course saying so in jest, referring to the fact that employees getting paid every two weeks get paid — and are thus happy — 26 times a year.

 Providing happiness twenty-six times a year.
 I can see it under a business’s logo in the final shot of an advertisement, can’t you?
-Or perhaps as the tagline on a recruiter’s business card.
+Makes me feel all warm and fuzzy inside just thinking about it.

 It’s sad that some employees view organizations that they work with like that.
 It’s even more sad–or is it sadder?–that we let them get away with it.
 It’s even sadder still that organizations might actually be content with that being the case.
 They provide that paycheck twenty-six times a year, and that’s about it.